brian-cy-chang/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Candidate - University of Washington
+role: PhD - University of Washington

 # Organizations/Affiliations to show in About widget
 organizations: